 But the real stars of this film are the costumes and the dancing.
 The costumes were created by Helga Scherff.
 Ms. Scherff had already proved her talent for pop clothing design in Gottfried Kolditz’s entertaining musical Midnight Revue, and she would prove it again in Hostess.
 Like Star Trek and I Dream of Jeannie during the sixties, there seems to be a conscious effort here to cover up the navels of the women.
 You catch glimpses of them early in the film, but they are very fleeting.
 This is tricky business since several of Ms. Scherff’s outfits feature bare midriffs, In one case, decorative belts are worn that seem to have the sole purpose of hiding the navel.
 It is such an odd detail, that I can’t help but suspect that these belts were added during production to placate the censors.

-The dance numbers are choreographed by Gisela Walther, who did the choreography for Hot Summer and Hochzeitsnacht im Regen.
+The dance numbers are choreographed by Gisela Walther, who did the choreography for Hot Summer and Wedding Night in the Rain.
 Ms. Walther was the ballet director at the Friedrichstadt-Palastes in Berlin, and won the National Prize of the GDR (Nationalpreis der DDR) in 1977 for her work there.
 Dancers from the Friedrichstadt-Palastes appear in the film doing the type of synchronized, Rockettes-style dancing for which they are justifiably well-known.
 Also appearing are the children of Dresden’s Kinderballett Morena in a short but entertaining synchronized rope jumping routine.

-No Cheating, Darling! came out a month after The Legend of Paul and Paula, one of the most beloved films to ever play in East Germany.
+Don’t Cheat, Darling! came out a month after The Legend of Paul and Paula, one of the most beloved films to ever play in East Germany.
 This surely impacted its success.
 The inevitable comparisons to Hot Summer didn’t help either.
-Taken on its own, No Cheating, Darling! is an entertaining little comedy, with some great costumes and dance routines.
-Ironically, its theme about the problem of channeling funds away from education to sports is much more relevant in modern America than it ever was in East Germany.
+Taken on its own, Don’t Cheat, Darling! is an entertaining little comedy, with some great costumes and dance routines.
+Ironically, its theme about the problem of channeling funds away from education to sports is as relevant in modern America as it ever was in East Germany.